 The DevOps Three Way Principle also applies directly to DevSecOps.
 That means that:

 Along with the DevOps movement, a new DevOps-as-a-service (DaaS) concept has emerged.
-DaaS from a trusted service provider is ideal for software development teams that don’t have the time/experience or talent to manage a complex SaaS-based application infrastructure but need to do so.
-That frees up the best employees to focus on strategically important to your business.
+DaaS from a trusted service provider is ideal for software development teams that don’t have the time/experience, or talent to manage a complex SaaS-based application infrastructure but need to do so.
+That frees up the best employees to focus on the tasks that are strategically important to your business.

 DaaS collects development tools into a single cloud suite that helps teams maintain continuous delivery, continuous testing, and integration.
 That is why DevOps as a Service delivers improved scalability, performance, automation, and business value.